All Episodes

 This lists the other three cases that we were involved with where an arrest warrant was issued prior to indictment.

-Unfortunately, this marks the 40th prosecution of police officers for misconduct here in our county, and this is the ninth time that we've prosecuted a homicide case committed by a police officer.
+And this is the ninth time that we've prosecuted a homicide case committed by a police officer.

-Eight of those cases involved black males, and one of those cases involved a black female.
+Eight of those cases involved black males and one of those cases involved a black female.

 So in reaching our decision, there were some considerations that we considered important.

-And uh one of the things that we noted from our evaluation was that Mr. Brooks on the night of this incident was calm, he was cordial, and really displayed a cooperative nature.
+And one of the things that we noted from our evaluation was that Mr. Brooks on the night of this incident was calm, he was cordial, and really displayed a cooperative nature.

-Um The fourth thing we noted is that Mr. Brooks was never informed that he was under arrest for driving under the influence.
+The fourth thing we noted is that Mr. Brooks was never informed that he was under arrest for driving under the influence.

 And this is a requirement of the Atlanta Police Department.

-When one is charged with DUI, the Atlanta Police Department's own procedures require that that person is informed immediately that they are under arrest.
+When one is charged with the DUI, the Atlanta Police Department's own procedures require that that person is informed immediately that they are under arrest.

 We concluded and considered it as one of our important considerations that Mr. Brooks never presented himself as a threat.